AwuorJ/Multiple_Regression_Analysis_of_King_Countys_Real_Estate_Market/README.md

 **1. Analyze the impact of market entry and exit on house pricing:**

-Investigate whether seasons have any impact on house pricing analyzing the month sold.
+Investigate whether seasons have any impact on house pricing by analyzing the month sold.
 Determine whether house prices were influenced by the timing of their market entry.

 **2. Assess the role of outdoor space in house prices:**